-The Human Genetics Center (HGC) at Winthrop-University Hospital on Long Island, NY, offers comprehensive genetic counseling services that provide physicians and their patients with essential information about advanced maternal age and pregnancy, inherited illnesses, chromosomal disorders, congenital anomalies, recurrent miscarriages and inherited disorders associated with hormonal abnormalities.
+The Human Genetics Center (HGC) at NYU Winthrop Hospital on Long Island, NY, offers comprehensive genetic counseling services that provide physicians and their patients with essential information about advanced maternal age and pregnancy, inherited illnesses, chromosomal disorders, congenital anomalies, recurrent miscarriages and inherited disorders associated with hormonal abnormalities.

 Genetic counseling is the process of helping people understand and adapt to the medical, psychological and familial aspects of genetic contributions to disease, thereby achieving a better understanding of your genetic background.
 We provide invaluable information for pregnant women and those who are planning to become pregnant.

 The Human Genetics Center provides a broad spectrum of services including:

 - Genetic Counselor – One-on-one genetic counseling with one of our certified genetic counselors.
 During the sessions, the counselor provides information to help individuals and families understand risks for certain types of hereditary conditions, chromosomal disorders, congenital anomalies, and inherited disorders associated with hormonal abnormalities.
 Issues covered by genetic counselors include:

 - Age-related risks for chromosome abnormalities (for women 35 or older at time of delivery)